NareshPratista28/NareshPratista28/README.md

 # Hi there!
 I'm Naresh Pratista 👋

 ## About Me
-🚀 Currently in my third year as an informatics student at Politeknik Negeri Malang, I'm deeply engaged with technology, coding, and problem-solving.
-I also have a strong interest in visual design and video editing, blending technical skills with creativity to explore innovative solutions.
+🚀 I am a Muslim and an informatics student at Politeknik Negeri Malang, I'm deeply engaged with Software Development specifically in Frontend Web Development.
+I also have a strong interest in visual design and video editing.

+Current Focus: React.JS, Tailwind CSS, UI/UX Design.

 ## Connect with Me
 [![LinkedIn](https://img.shields.io/badge/🌐%20LinkedIn-NareshPratista-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/nareshpratista/)